Lenders will be required to regularly report to APRA on information related to:

 Non-bank lenders may submit expressions of interest.
 However, such applications will be subject to additional scrutiny compared to bank lenders, which are licenced and supervised by the Australian Prudential Regulation Authority (APRA).

-- the factors referenced above;
+- the factors referenced above; and,

 - the benefit of promoting competition by mid-sized and smaller banks, and non-bank lenders.